 Living with gluten intolerance

 If you are diagnosed with a gluten allergy, you will need to follow a gluten-free diet to eliminate foods that trigger your symptoms.
-You will also need to carefully read the labels of personal care products such as shampoo and lotion.
-Many of these contain wheat or wheat proteins, which you can absorb through your skin.
+You will also need to read the labels of personal care products such as shampoo and lotion.
+Many contain wheat or wheat proteins, which you can absorb through your skin.